Quantum mechanical virial theorem in systems with translational and rotational symmetry: Systems with translational and rotational symmetry

 The discussion in this section is limited to quantum mechanical $N$-particle systems that have the following symmetry properties:

-{\it The Hamiltonian $H$ of the system considered here is invariant to translations, rotations and can be invariant to additional symmetry operations.
+\begin{de} The Hamiltonian $H$ of the system considered here is invariant to translations, rotations and can be invariant to additional symmetry operations.
 The commutators of the Hamiltonian $H$ with the generators of translations and rotations, operators $\mathbf P$ and $\mathbf J$, are equal to zero.
 If, in addition to $\mathbf P$ and $\mathbf J$, other self-adjoint operators which commute with $H$ exist, then the additional condition is required from these operators.
-Those of them which commute with $\mathbf {J}^2, \ J_z$ and among themselves, and hence are members of the set of commuting operators containing $H,\ \mathbf {J}^{2}$ and $\ J_{z}$, should commute with the operator $G$.}
+Those of them which commute with $\mathbf {J}^2, \ J_z$ and among themselves, and hence are members of the set of commuting operators also containing $H,\ \mathbf {J}^{2}$ and $\ J_{z}$, should commute with the operator $G$. \end{de}

 Suppose that in addition to $\mathbf P$ and $\mathbf J$, other self-adjoint operators which commute with $H$ exist.
 Suppose that they satisfy the aforementioned additional condition.
-The set $\{\Omega ^\alpha \}$ is formed by all self-adjoint operators $\Omega ^\alpha $ satisfying the following relations:
+The set $\{\Omega ^\alpha \}$ is formed by all self-adjoint operators $\Omega ^\alpha $ satisfying the following relations required by Definition \ref{definition1}:

 and since the additional condition is fulfilled,